bento-platform/gohan/README.md

   - upperBound : **number**
   - labels : **string** `(comma-deliminated list of variant alphanumeric codes)`
   - size : **number** `(maximum number of results per label if one or more labels are specified)`

-> Note: the `lower/upperBound` and `labels` parameters used together is redundant and may result in clashing elasticsearch query logic

 <br/>